-Climbing and access information for this peak is found on page 339.
-Livingston Douglas has provided an expanded and update route description for this peak which is set out below.
+Climbing and access information for this peak is on Page 339 of the book.
+Livingston Douglas has provided an expanded and updated route description for this peak which is set out below.

-The second highest of four Idaho peaks named Baldy Mountain, this peak is the prominent peak rising up behind Swan Valley, Idaho.
-It is one of 100 summits with greater than two thousand feet of prominence.
+Baldy Mountain (9,835 feet) is the 2nd-highest of four Idaho peaks named Baldy Mountain.
+It is the prominent peak rising up behind Swan Valley, Idaho.
+Baldy Mountain is one of 100 Idaho summits with more than 2,000 feet of prominence.
+USGS Thompson Peak

-Palisades Creek CG [(A)(3)(a.1)] as revised and updated.
-Palisades Creek Road/FSR-255 is located on the east side of Highway 26.
+Palisades Creek Campground [(A)(3)(a.1) on Page 341] as revised and updated.
+Palisades Creek Road/FSR-255 is located on the east side of US-26.
 The turnoff is signed and is approximately 7 miles south of Swan Valley and is exactly 6.4 miles north of Little Elk Creek Road.
 Drive up Palisades Creek Road for 2.1 miles to the Palisades Creek Campground.
 Palisades Creek Road is an excellent gravel road.
 Park outside the campground in the “trailhead overflow” parking spaces on the left/north side of the road.
-Do NOT cross the bridge to enter the campground and park there; the campground manager rigorously enforces the rules and no hiker parking is allowed in the campground.
+Do NOT cross the bridge to enter the campground and park there.
+The campground manager rigorously enforces the rules and no hiker parking is allowed in the campground.
 That being said, Palisades Creek Campground is a lovely little campground and the manager does a superb job of maintaining this campground.
-Please be aware that Palisades Creek Trail is a very popular trail and obtaining parking could be problematic on busy summer weekends.
+Please be aware that Palisades Creek Trail is a very popular trail and finding a parking spot may be difficult on busy summer weekends.

 This climb begins on Palisades Creek Road, just below the bridge crossing for the Palisades Creek Campground.
 The elevation here is 5,540 feet.
-Please be aware that the campground area is barely inside the FS boundary, so do not wander down the road to access the South Ridge from a gentler angle.
-There is a cattle fence on the lower part of the South Ridge to block access to the private property that exists there.
+Please be aware that the campground area is barely inside the National Forest Boundary, so do not wander down the road to access the south ridge from a gentler angle.
+There is a cattle fence on the lower part of the south ridge to block access to the private property that exists there.
 And there are several large homes located at the base of the southwest face of Baldy Mountain with property lines that extend up onto the lower part of the southwest face.
-Please consult the USGS Thompson Peak quadrangle to visualize the FS boundary here.
+Please consult the USGS Thompson Peak quadrangle to visualize the National Forest Boundary line.